robertorosero/pyhtonmig/Doc/library/signal.rst

    All the signal numbers are defined symbolically.
 For example, the hangup signal is defined as :const:`signal.SIGHUP`; the variable names are identical to the names used in C programs, as found in ``<signal.h>``.
-The Unix man page for ':cfunc:`signal`' lists the existing signals (on some systems this is :manpage:`signal(2)`, on others the list is in :manpage:`signal(7)`).
+The Unix man page for ':c:func:`signal`' lists the existing signals (on some systems this is :manpage:`signal(2)`, on others the list is in :manpage:`signal(7)`).
 Note that not all systems define the same set of signal names; only those names defined by the system are defined by this module.